isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-chinese-clan-associations-in-singapore-then-and-now.md

 <img src="/images/vol-10-issue-2/chineseclan/1984_seminar.jpg" style="width:70%;">
 The 1984 seminar which re-examined the roles of Chinese clan associations in modern-day Singapore.
 It led to the formation of the umbrella body, Singapore Federation of Chinese Clan Associations, in 1986. <i>Courtesy of Singapore Federation of Chinese Clan Associations.</i></div>

-It became vital to join clan associations for one’s success, or even survival.

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-2/chineseclan/campaign_to_use_Mandarin.jpg" style="width:70%;">